Meet Me at the Edge of the World: the 2025 Nowhere Else Festival keynote address

 It happened last night, as we arrived here at the Nowhere Else Festival: I met Jerry, Dorothy, Robin.
 Megan.
 Sharon.
 Joyce.
 All for the first time.
 All of them fast friends.
 All of them family now.

-Introducing herself to a stranger at a writer’s retreat, Anne met the woman who would become the publisher of her poetry collection.
+Introducing herself to a stranger at a writer’s retreat, Anne met a woman who would become the publisher of her poetry collection.
 Emailing me out of the blue after reading one of my film reviews, a flight attendant from Atlanta expressed an interest in my work.
 I shared with her a chapter of a novel-in-progress.
 She called a friend and told him about it.
-He called me the next morning.
+And he called me the next morning.
 He was the head of a division of Random House.
 And that’s how I became a published novelist.
+So many life-changing possibilities, right there, in front of us, all the time, waiting to be discovered.
+Maybe we could bless others as those strangers blessed us.

 On a balcony under a Santa Fe sunset, talking with another married couple we were only just getting to know, Anne and I heard them praising the beauty of New Mexico sunsets, and we responded, “You should be here in October.
 We come here for our anniversary sometimes, and it’s arguably even more beautiful.”
 They answered, “We should do that too!
 We were married in October.”
 And we said, “Really?
 What day?”
 “The fifth,” they said, and we were amazed.
 “That’s our anniversary too.”
 We began to talk about how much fun it might be someday to celebrate there together.
 And then, on a hunch, I asked, “What year?”

 And that’s how we learned that Karin and Linford were married on the very same day that we were, in 1996, under the same sun — their ceremony at the edge of an ocean of possibility in Ohio, and ours out on the edge of the Pacific Northwest.
 That intuition I had felt listening to them perform “All I Need is Everything” at Madison’s Cafe in West Seattle — that we had much in common — had proven true.
 The oceans between us were all that was, as yet, unspoken.
 We decided then and there that we would try, annually if possible, to meet for dinner and talk about our marriages.
-And we did that, for many summers to come, in Santa Fe.
+“How are you really doing?
+What are you learning?”
+And we did that, for many summers to come, in Santa Fe, by their generosity.
 Those were formative conversations for us.

 I suspect that, in a community like this, many of you are carrying journals.
 If you aren’t, well — you have a phone.
-And you have things that can easily become the space for noticing things: noticing people, noticing connections, noticing light, noticing lyrics.
+And you have things that can easily become the tools for noticing things and making something of them: noticing people, noticing connections, noticing light, noticing lyrics.
 Maybe the name of a stranger you write down will show up someday when you open those pages and say, “That’s where we first met so-and-so.”
 And the rest will be history.
 The rest will be art.
 All of it is music.

 There will be time to share these with your neighbors later.
 For you stand here at the edges of 700 worlds — the mystery of these friends and strangers.
 Most of them seem separate from you, disconnected.
 Oceans between you.
 But the land that you know continues through that space, across that water, connecting you to them.
 All of us.
 Every single one.
 All of those in Ohio.
 All of those you look up to.
 Linford and Karin — although we might not know it to look at them (I mean, let’s face it, have rock stars ever been more beautiful?) — they’re not so different from the rest of us.
 They don’t exist on another plane from you.